Required Materials for All Applicants

-- Applicant data sheet and statement of purpose
+- Statement of purpose

-- The application fee is $60 for U.S. citizens and permanent residents and $75 for international applicants, payable online.
+- The application fee is $65 for U.S. citizens and permanent residents and $80 for international applicants, payable online.
 Application fees are non-refundable.

-- his or her undergraduate major, or
+- the undergraduate major, or

 - the proposed field of graduate study, if any courses have been taken in either area within the last five years

-Application may be made to only two programs at a time, and at no time may a student be enrolled in more than two programs.
-A person holding a bachelor's degree from a U.S. regionally accredited institution (or the foreign equivalent for an international applicant) is eligible for consideration for admission to the Graduate School of The University of Alabama.
-Seniors who have completed at least 91 undergraduate credits at regionally accredited institutions are also eligible to apply.
+Application may be made to only two degree programs at a time, and at no time may a student be enrolled in more than two programs.
+A person holding a bachelor's degree from a U.S. accredited institution (or the foreign equivalent for an international applicant) is eligible for consideration for admission to the Graduate School of The University of Alabama.
+Seniors who have completed at least 90 undergraduate credits at regionally accredited institutions are also eligible to apply.

 If a student applies but does not complete any coursework within 12 months of the requested entrance date, a new application and an accompanying appropriate fee must be submitted.

-Additional Materials for International Students
+Additional Materials for International Applicants

 Alabama Residency Status

-Change of Major or Purpose
+Change of Degree

 All students pursuing a higher degree level (ie. MA to PhD) will be required to submit new applications.
 Students pursuing doctorates in the College of Education should consult the College of Education section of this catalog for additional requirements.
-Graduate courses taken by a senior cannot also be applied to the undergraduate career.